New year, new habitsThe 21/90 rule says that it takes 21 days to create an habit, and 90 days to adopt a lifestyle.

 During Christmas time it is imperative to be a conscious consumer.
 This ends up benefiting not only the environment but also your own finances.
 Check out some tips to have a greener Christmas, and a guide to sustainable Christmas gifts.
 If you want to walk the extra mile, think about a 100% vegan Christmas.

 These are the 12 new year’s resolutions that really are 12 opportunities for a more sustainable and conscious lifestyle.
-Have a happy and sustainable 2021!
+Have a happy and sustainable new year!